junes/py4dmx/README.md

    creates a new note topic with title "foo" and body "bar" in workspace "Private Workspace".

  * `dmx.py -M "my topicmap" -w "Private Workspace"`
    creates a new topicmap "my topicmap" in workspace "Private Workspace".

+ * `dmy.py -R -i 1234 -o 5678 -x 150 -y 150 -P True -w "Private Workspace"`
+   reveales a topic with id 1234 on topicmap with id 4567 at position x=150 and y=150 in pinned mode.

 Copyright (c) 2019 DMX Systems <https://dmx.systems>